 These traditional uses rely primarily on anecdotal evidence passed down through generations.
 Always consult a healthcare professional before using this herb for medicinal purposes1.

-With roots in indigenous traditions, this plant was embraced by cultures across Mexico and Central America for its medicinal and spiritual significance.
+This plant has deep roots in indigenous traditions across Mexico and Central America, where it held both medicinal and spiritual significance.
 The Chontal Maya people of Oaxaca called it “thle-pela-kano,” meaning “leaf of god,” reflecting its sacred status in their communities.5

-Historically, healers used it as a remedy for stomach upsets and fevers.
-They prepared the bitter leaves as teas or smoking blends, but the plant held deeper meaning beyond treating physical ailments.
+Healers historically used it as a remedy for stomach upsets and fevers.
+They prepared the bitter leaves as teas or smoking blends, though the plant’s importance went far beyond treating physical ailments.

 Indigenous communities viewed it as a bridge between worlds.
-Shamans incorporated it into ceremonial rituals, believing it could unlock hidden knowledge and enhance spiritual awareness during times when guidance was needed.
+Shamans incorporated it into ceremonial rituals, believing it could unlock hidden knowledge when guidance was needed.

 Traditional spiritual uses included: